ramohse/ramohse.github.io/_posts/2017-01-24-teen-pregnancy.md

 In that the government only spends ~$200 million a year on prevention ([estimated $179.5 million](http://www.npr.org/sections/itsallpolitics/2015/08/05/429641062/fact-check-how-does-planned-parenthood-spend-that-government-money)<sup>1</sup> on Planned Parenthood contraceptive services, [$1.5 million](https://www.hhs.gov/sites/default/files/budget/fy2016/fy2016-general-departmental-budget-justification.pdf) on the Office of Adolescent Health, and [$17.2 million](https://www.cdc.gov/budget/documents/fy2017/fy-2017-cdc-congressional-justification.pdf) on the CDC's Teen Pregnancy Prevention programme), it is clear that taxpayer money is not being spent as effectively as it could.

 Absent a complete realignment of spending priorities, one way to stem the cost is to target areas most at-risk for elevated teen pregnancy rates--working under the assumption that every dollar spent in high-risk areas will have a greater impact overall than those spent in lower-risk areas.
 To do this, one would have to determine what features are shared by areas with elevated teen pregnancy rates to track and target.
+Rather than use surveys or anecdotal evidence, one could use clustering and classifaction machine learning algorithms to determine which attendant features most closely track teen pregnancy rates, for a more quantitative and robust targeting methodology.

 ## Results

-Of the 80+ features initially collected to identify areas of high risk, the 11 most indicative are a mix of correlative and causative factors:
+Of the 80+ features initially collected to identify areas of high risk, the 11 most indicative of a county having elevated teen pregnancy rates are a mix of correlative and causative factors:

 * Child poverty rate
 * Incidents of Chlamydia per 1,000